openai/neural-mmo/docs/source/rst/userguide.rst

 ###################
 `[Github] <https://github.com/jsuarez5341/neural-mmo>`_ | `[Discord] <https://discord.gg/BkMmFUC>`_ | `[Twitter] <https://twitter.com/jsuarez5341>`_

 Neural MMO is an open-source and computationally accessible research platform that simulates populations of agents in procedurally generated virtual worlds.
-Users select from a set of provided game systems to create environments for their specific research problems -- with support for up to a thousand agents and one square kilometer maps over several thousand time steps.
+Environments are configurable for a variety of problems and scales -- from basic foraging tasks involving a few agents for a couple of minutes to joint survival, exploration, and combat over a couple of hours with a thousand agents.

 .. raw:: html